Burial Insurance Cost for 73 Year Olds: FAQs + 2023 Update

 - Mutual of Omaha Living Promise

 It is also important to consider any additional benefits such as cash value accumulation or accidental death protection when comparing policies.

 Choose a policy that meets your needs and budget requirements, such as a $25,000 burial policy.

 Once you have researched the different types of burial insurance policies available, select one that fits both your financial situation and desired level of coverage.

 Consider factors such as monthly premiums, policy fees, and waiting periods (before benefits are paid out) and other terms associated with each policy before making a final decision.

-Most insurers will require some basic information about yourself including age, gender, address, and Social Security number in order to determine eligibility for their products.
+Most insurers will require you share your date of birth, gender, address, and Social Security number in order to determine eligibility for their products.

 You may also be asked questions related to existing medical conditions or lifestyle habits which could affect the cost or availability of certain plans.

 It is important to answer these truthfully so that there are no surprises down the line if something unexpected happens during the course of your policy period.

 Submit your application form along with payment for your first month’s premium.
 This is typically all accomplished from the comfort of your home.